Masmiseim36/nxpSDK/boards/evkmcimx7ulp/rtos_examples/freertos_tickless/readme.txt

 Running the demo
 ================
-After the board is flashed the Tera Term will start periodically printing number tick count when the CPU is running.
+After flashing the example to the board the console will start printing the number of tick count periodically when the CPU is running.

-Example output like the following shows:
+To wake up the CPU by external interrupt, press the button, that is specified at the beginning of the example (SWx where x is the number of the user defined button).
+When the button is pressed, the console prints out the "CPU woken up by external interrupt" message.

+Example output:

 Press any key to start the example
 Tickless Demo example
-Press or turn on SW3 to wake up the CPU
+Press or turn on SWx to wake up the CPU

 Tick count :
-1
-5001
-10001
+0
+5000
+10000
-CPU waked up by EXT interrupt
+CPU woken up by external interrupt
-15001
-20001
-25001
+15000
+20000
+25000

 Explanation of the example
-The example application will get tick count number after every period time delay vTaskDelay(time) When this function called the CPU enter to sleep mode a period of time that called by vTaskDelay function.
+The example application prints the actual tick count number every time after the specified delay.
+When the vTaskDelay() is called, the CPU enters the sleep mode for that defined period of time.

-While the CPU is sleeping, if several time on board then CPU waked up by external interrupt and continuous enter sleep mode after complete interrupt service.
+While the CPU is in sleep mode and the user defined button is pressed, the CPU is woken up by the external interrupt and continues to sleep after the interrupt is handled.
-The period of time delay is not change after occur external interrupt.
+The period of time delay is not changed after the external interrupt occurs.
 Customization options
 =====================